Kiffhost/exalted-scripture-understanding/Rules Sidebars/Arms of the Chosen/FIRST AGE ARTIFICE.md

 tags:
   - source/arms-book
 ---
-By incorporating [[sorcery]] and other arcana into their work, First Age artificers achieved feats beyond the grasp of latter-day smiths.
+By incorporating [[Templates/sorcery]] and other arcana into their work, First Age artificers achieved feats beyond the grasp of latter-day smiths.
 This, specifically, is what is meant by First Age artifice (Exalted, pp. 243-244).
 Most artifacts constructed even in the First Age employed the more straightforward techniques of contemporary artificers.
 First Age artifice was reserved for grand and sublime feats that couldn’t otherwise be achieved.

 Artifacts requiring [[Craft]] (First Age Artifice) include warstriders, airships, powered armor, miraculous infrastructure such as linked portals, sophisticated siege weaponry, automata with human-level intelligence, and anything else the Storyteller feels is incompatible with the setting of the [[Time]] of Tumult.